PlayFab/UnitySDK/README.md

 You can now set "Developer Secret Key" in assets/PlayFabSDK/Shared/Public/Resources/PlayFabSharedSettings.asset

+Refer to [Secret key Management](https://docs.microsoft.com/en-us/gaming/playfab/gamemanager/secret-key-management) to find your secret key, also called a developer key to your PlayFab Title.

 Advanced users can still set their secret key anywhere in their game setup:

 ```C#